Residents with an interest in organizational psychiatry can apply for these leadership positions:

 Chiharu Tobita by email or at (703) 907-8527

-The Assembly Committee of Members-in-Training (or ACOM) provides Assembly representation for members of the American Psychiatric Association who are enrolled in psychiatric residency and fellowship training programs.
-Committee members are elected by their Area Councils (seven in all), and serve two sequential one-year terms: the first as Area Member-in-Training (or MIT) Deputy Representative, and the second as Area MIT Representative.
-Area MIT Representatives are voting members of the Assembly while Deputy Representatives are not.
-ACOM members serve on Assembly committees, including the Rules committee, Reference committees, the Assembly Executive Committee, and the Assembly Committee of Planning.
+The Assembly Committee of Area Resident-Fellow Members (or ACORF) provides Assembly representation for members of the American Psychiatric Association who are enrolled in psychiatric residency and fellowship training programs.
+Committee members are elected by their Area Councils (seven in all), and serve two sequential one-year terms: the first as Area RFM Member Deputy Representative, and the second as Area RFM Representative.
+Area RFM Representatives are voting members of the Assembly while Deputy Representatives are not.
+ACORF members serve on Assembly committees, including the Rules committee, Reference committees, the Assembly Executive Committee, and the Assembly Committee of Planning.
 Submitted to APA Assembly by A. Evan Eyler, M.D., M.P.H.
 Chair of ACOM, 2002-2003

-- a reference and referral group for the Assembly when seeking input on actions or proposed actions affecting MIT.
+- a reference and referral group for the Assembly when seeking input on actions or proposed actions affecting RFMs.

 - a centralized coordinating group with other groups representing MIT interest in the APA.